 - Make saw cuts continuous

-- It is important to select an area that doesn’t have continuous steel reinforcement from one slab or square to another
+- Select an area that doesn’t have continuous steel reinforcement from one slab or square to another.

 - It is better to have smaller cracks than to increase cost by having and maintaining several joints.